-Quasi-phase-matching is a technique in nonlinear optics which allows a positive net flow of signal and idler frequencies even though all the frequencies involved are not phase locked with each other.
+This allows one to use the largest nonlinear coefficient of the material in the nonlinear interaction.
+Quasi-phase-matching ensures that there is positive energy flow from the pump frequency to signal and idler frequencies even though all the frequencies involved are not phase locked with each other.
 Energy will always flow from pump to signal as long as the phase between the two optical waves is less than 180 degrees.
 Beyond 180 degrees, energy flows back from the signal to the pump frequencies.
 The coherence length is the length of the medium in which the phase of pump and the sum of idler and signal frequencies are 180 degrees from each other.
 At each coherence length the crystal axes are flipped which allows the energy to continue to positively flow from the pump to the signal and idler frequencies.